sumanmukherjee03/practice-and-katas/k8s/CKA/debugging.README.md

 10.32.0.0/12 dev eth0 scope link  src 10.32.0.4
 ```

-This is an example of what iptables might look like for a service when kube-proxy isn't in a working state
+This is an example of what iptables might look like for a service when kube-proxy IS NOT in a working state
 ```
 node01 $ iptables-save | grep webapp-service
 -A KUBE-EXTERNAL-SERVICES -p tcp -m comment --comment "application/webapp-service has no endpoints" -m addrtype --dst-type LOCAL -m tcp --dport 30081 -j REJECT --reject-with icmp-port-unreachable